 - Personalize where you can as much as you can, just don’t make it creepy

 - Send messages out slightly more often than you would typically send.
 If you are now sending once a month, consider testing biweekly or even weekly.
 Your analytics will determine the right frequency.

 - Craft your messages to best speak to the four key decision makers: good news, safe location, worry-free cancellations, great deals.

 - For more information about your specific email marketing strategies check out these tactics for post-crisis recovery.

 Engage Your Site Visitors

-- Tight integration between your CRM and website
+- Tight integration between your guest messaging system and website

 - A message template designed to be triggered when a visitor comes back to your site after a certain period of time.
 This message should be personalized based on the activity the user undertook on the site, such as dates searched, rooms viewed, etc.